 It couldn't have been long after this that FRANCIS & ANNIE left the shores of Britain and sailed to a new life on the south coastal region of South Africa - East London.

 Records show that their first son, FRANCIS ROBERT, was born in February 1884 in South Africa, which was just 14 months after their wedding in the UK.
-They had four other children, some of whom I haven't as yet got birth dates for: ARTHUR; PERCY THOMAS born 9th January 1895, ARCHIBALD TURNER, and PHILIP EDMOND KELLAND, born July 1889.
+They had five other children, ANNIE ELIZABETH born May 1887; PHILIP EDMONDS KELLAND, born July 1889; ARTHUR born 1892; PERCY THOMAS born 9th January 1895, ARCHIBALD TURNER born on 30th December 1896, all born in East London, Cape Province, South Africa (now Eastern Cape)

 From August 1889 FRANCIS ARTHUR became a Town Councillor in the East London Ward 1 district.
 In early 1895 or 1896 he resigned 'on account of business engagements', possibly the business Kelland and Booth - Coach Painters, Trimmers, sign-writers and general decorators.
 This firm was established in 1880, either before Francis arrived in South Africa, or perhaps previous to his marriage to Annie Jane in 1882.
 This theory is based on the fact that his name can't be found on the UK 1881 Census, and South Africa doesn't keep it's Census records.
 He was known for his work on the decoration of the Masonic Temple and was himself a Free Mason and became a Past Grand Master of the Buffalo Lodge. (www.eastlondon-labyrinth.com/people/kelland.jsp)

 Recently I googled "F.A.
 Kelland" and found a 'Die Burger' (newspaper in South Africa) report about the refurbishing of the East London city hall about 1991.
 And yes, they mentioned the 'original painter, Mr F.A.
-Kelland'!
+Kelland'.
+The article stated that in the refurbishing, the senior designer suddenly died before the completion of the project.
+And interesting that the original painter of the building, F.A.
+Kelland, also died during the construction of the city hall.

-FRANCIS ARTHUR KELLAND died from Consumption on Monday 22nd August 1898 at the Frere Hospital, East London, at 41 years old.
+FRANCIS ARTHUR KELLAND died from Consumption or "Pulmonary Phtisis and Embolism on Monday 22nd August 1898 at the Frere Hospital, East London, at 41 years old.
+According to his doctor, he had had this disease for the last two years.
+All six of his children were minors when he died; the eldest being 14 years and the youngest, Archibald, just two years old.
 ANNIE JANE died ten years later on 12th July 1908 aged 52 years.

 www.samilitaryhistory.or/vol073et.html has diaries of a Pte E.S.
 Thompson, a machine gunner in the 7th South African Infantry, which gives a graphic idea of what these soldiers went through in German East Africa in 1916 and 1917.
 It makes sense of the letters Philip Edmond wrote when pleading for assistance having not received any compensation for a medical discharge from the military.
 E.C.
 Thompson writes that the regiment landed at Kilindini (Mombasa) early in 1916 with over 1200 men, but by December 1916 there were only 100, and declared medically unfit.
 Dysentery, diarhhoea, fever, and lice seemed to be more dangerous enemies than the German's bombs.